 Selling points

-From travel agencies to hotels to attractions and more, every travel business has a competitor.
+From travel agencies and hotels to attractions and tours, everybody has a competitor.
 The key to drawing business is establishing how your company beats out the rest.

 Marketing channels